-Buckingham Palace is both the official home of the Royal Family as well as the venue for formal state events.
-It's located in the city of Westminster near three royal parks, i.e. Green Park, St James's Park and Hyde Park.
+Buckingham Palace is both the official home of the Royal Family and the venue for formal state events.
+It's located in Westminster near three royal parks, i.e. Green Park, St James's Park and Hyde Park.

 - The Green Drawing Room